coreperf/coreperf.github.io/projects/rejit/index.md

         <p>
         Re2 spots the common prefix and uses the information to speed up the search, probably by interpreting it as <code>abcd(---|___)</code>.
         Rejit and (apparently) V8 do not do that yet.
-Such an optimization would enable performance similar to searching for the single common prefix.
+Such an optimisation would enable performance similar to searching for the single common prefix.
-        <br />Rejit could highly benefit from a generalized version of this
+        <br />Rejit could highly benefit from a generalised version of this
-        optimization looking for common sub-regexp and applied to find a better dominant sub-regexp.
+        optimisation looking for common sub-regexp and applied to find a better dominant sub-regexp.
         </p>
       </div>